2. Numeric vectors#

 ## [1] 1.23950 -0.10897 -0.11724 0.18308 1.28055 -1.72727 1.69018

-For more named distribution classes (frequently occurring in various real-world statistical modelling exercises), see Section 2.3.4.
+For more named distribution classes frequently occur in various real-world statistical modelling exercises, see Section 2.3.4.

-Another worthwhile function samples a number of values from a given vector, either with or without replacement:
+Another worthwhile function picks items from a given vector, either with or without replacement:

 sample(1:10, 20, replace=TRUE) # 20 with replacement (allow repetitions)